yonahcodes/LeDernierVol/README.md

 ![Le Dernier Vol Animation](LeDernierVolScreenshots.png)

 ## Description
-This project was developed as part of an **Introduction to Video Game Programming** course.
-The project involves creating a 2D cinematic experience using `Unity`, focusing on the integration of animations, sound effects, and visual assets.
+This project involves creating a 2D cinematic experience using `Unity`, focusing on the integration of animations, sound effects, and visual assets.
 The game uses custom `C#` scripts to control animations, audio, and scene transitions, demonstrating foundational game programming techniques.

 ## Key Features